wasmx/wortels-design/trie.md

 ```

-The numbers repesent the order in which all the nodes where created, and the even nodes are the leaf nodes.
+The numbers represent the order in which all the nodes where created, and the even nodes are the leaf nodes.

 ## Node
-There are three types of nodes, The Root, Branches and Leafs
+There are three types of nodes: ROOT, BRANCH, and LEAF.

 ```
-NODE := ROOT | BRANCH | LEAF
+NODE := ROOT </br>
+      | BRANCH </br>
+			| LEAF</br>
 ```

 ### ROOT
-There is one root node per tree.
-The root node contains two elements: an "EDGE"  and METADATA
+A Trie has at most one ROOT node.
+The root node contains two elements: an "EDGE" and METADATA.

 ```
 ROOT := EDGE, METADATA;
 ```

-For now "METADATA" just contains a single element, the tree's "HEIGHT" which is encoded as an LEB128 unsigned integer
+For now, "METADATA" just contains a single element, the trie's "HEIGHT" which is encoded as an LEB128 unsigned integer.

 ### BRANCH
 Each branch node contains two "EDGE" elements: "left EDGE", "right EDGE".

 ```
-BRANCH : = EDGE, EDGE;
+BRANCH := EDGE, EDGE;
 ```

 ### LEAF
-The leaf node is an arbitary data pointed to by an EDGE.
+The leaf node contains arbitary data pointed to by an EDGE.

 ## EDGE

-The edge elements point to the next node in the tree using a merkle link.
+The EDGE elements point to the next node in the tree using a merkle link.
 A merkle link is defined by the first 20 bytes of the result SHA-256 of an encoded node.